JoshH7042/university-projects/README.md

 ## Projects

-Here are the major projects I've worked on:

 ### 1. [Advanced Topics In Statistics Inference and Classification](./Advanced-Topics-In-Statistics-Inference-and-Classification)
 *A detailed exploration of statistical inference and classification methods.*